back arrow

 I started by conducting B2B trend research to help understand how the website can adapt to market dynamics and stay current in the evolving B2B landscape.
 This research identified three key trends:

-• 10 stakeholder interviews (involves 22 stakeholders) from various departments including LEAD, ESG, PR, Foundation, Finance, Legal, and HR.
+•10 stakeholder interviews (involving 22 stakeholders) from various departments, including Lead, ESG, PR, Foundation, Finance, Legal, and HR.
+Stakeholders provided input on corporate branding, content communication, technical maintenance, and desired features.

 10 interviews